goldginkgo/blog/source/_posts/git-workflow.md

 create branch from a tag: git checkout -b <Hotfix branch> <TAG>
 ```

+### Commit to local branch
-3. After code development in our local machine, do proper testing and commit changes to our local branch.
+After code development in our local machine, do proper testing and commit changes to our local branch
 [A guideline to commit messages](https://gist.github.com/robertpainsi/b632364184e70900af4ab688decf6f53)

 ```